Mercato Centrale Roma – Central Market Rome. Step inside Italian food paradise on your next trip to Rome.

 There is even a great selection for vegan and vegetarian visitors – check out Il Vegetariano e Vegano which is known for their organic and certified ingredients.
 There is of course an amazing selection of pizza and pasta and other traditional Italian dishes to devour.

-If you’ve had too much Italian food (as if that’s even possible) they also have a few Asian specialty stores to choose from.
+If you’ve had too much Italian food (as if that’s even possible) they also have a few Asian speciality stores to choose from.
 The twist is, those Asian stores use only the very best Italian ingredients in their creations.

 You can then finish up with some famous speciality desserts and, of course, gelato!